Nic

 I think we all have an emotional connection with food.
 It gives you a sense of people and place.
 Those things we remember from childhood - often it’s all tied up with food.

-Mel took as much pleasure from a posh fishfinger sandwich with goujons and tartare sauce in ciabatta as she did from a Birdseye fishfinger in plastic bread and cheese.
+She loved a posh fishfinger sandwich with cod goujons and tartare sauce in ciabatta as much as a Birdseye fishfinger in plastic bread and cheese.
 She loved iced buns from the bakery and fancy French patisseries.
-She loved dirty treats.

 She always spoke about taking joy in everyday things.
 That’s what I’ve tried to capture, to remember.